American cuisine: Midwest

 When Poles came to Chicago and surrounding cities from Europe, they brought with them long ropes of kielbasa, cabbage rolls, and pierogi.
 Poles that left Poland after the fall of the Berlin Wall and descendants of earlier immigrants still make them, and they remain common in local diners and delis.

-Today alongside the pierogi, the sausage is served on a long roll with mustard like a hot dog or as a Maxwell Street Polish, a sandwich with caramelized onions.
-In Cleveland, the same sausage is served in the form of the Polish boy, a sandwich made of french fries, spicy barbecue sauce, and coleslaw.
+Today, alongside the pierogi, the sausage is served on a long roll with mustard, like a hot dog, or as a Maxwell Street Polish, a sandwich with caramelized onions.
+In Cleveland, the same sausage is served as the Polish boy, a sandwich made with French fries, spicy barbecue sauce, and coleslaw.

-Unlike cities in the East where the hot dog alone is traditional, fans of the Cleveland Guardians, Detroit Tigers, Chicago Cubs, Chicago White Sox, and Milwaukee Brewers favor two or three different kinds of sausage sold in the pushcarts outside the stadium.
+Unlike cities in the East where the hot dog alone is traditional, fans of the Cleveland Guardians (formerly the Cleveland Indians), Detroit Tigers, Chicago Cubs, Chicago White Sox, and Milwaukee Brewers favor two or three different kinds of sausage sold in the pushcarts outside the stadium.

 The hot dogs themselves tend to follow the Chicago style, with mustard and pickled vegetables.

 In Cincinnati, where the Cincinnati Reds play, there is a competitor in Cincinnati chili.
-Invented by Macedonian immigrants, it includes spaghetti as its base, chili with a Mediterranean-inspired spice mix, and cheddar cheese; the chili itself is often a topping for local hot dogs at games.
+Invented by Macedonian immigrants, it features spaghetti as its base, chili with a Mediterranean-inspired spice mix, and cheddar cheese; the chili itself is often used as a topping for local hot dogs at games.

-In the Midwest and especially Minnesota, the tradition of the church potluck is a gathering where local foods reign, and has been since the era of the frontier; pioneers often needed to pool resources to have a celebration in the 19th century and that simply never changed.
+In the Midwest and especially Minnesota, the tradition of the church potluck is a gathering where local foods reign, and has been since the era of the frontier; pioneers often needed to pool resources to celebrate in the 19th century and that never changed.

-Nowhere is this more clear than with the hotdish, a type of casserole believed to have derived from a Norwegian recipe, it is usually topped with potatoes or tater tots.
-Next to the hotdish at potlucks usually glorified rice is found, a kind of rice pudding mixed with crushed pineapple and maraschino cherries.
+Nowhere is this clearer than with the hotdish, a type of casserole believed to have derived from a Norwegian recipe; it is usually topped with potatoes or tater tots.
+Next to the hotdish at potlucks, usually glorified rice is found, a kind of rice pudding mixed with crushed pineapple and maraschino cherries.
 Next to that is the booyah, a thick soup made of meat, vegetables, and seasonings that is meant to simmer on the stove for up to two days.

 Lefse, traditionally a Scandinavian flatbread, has been handed down to descendants for over a hundred years and is common on the table.
 Behind that is venison, a popular meat around the Great Lakes and often eaten as steaks, sandwiches, and crown roasts for special events.
 Within Wisconsin, Minnesota and the Dakotas, tiger meat, a dish similar to steak tartare, is common.

-Last on the table are the dessert bars and brownies, created originally in 1898 in Chicago, now a global food and international favorite.
+Last on the table are the dessert bars and brownies, created in 1898 in Chicago, now a global food and an international favorite.